Symmetry in neutrino oscillation in matter with non-unitarity: Reparametrization (Rep) symmetry: New progress in understanding and its quantum nature

-Therefore, our Rep symmetry can be characterized as the vacuum- and dynamical-variables hybrid symmetry.\footnote{ Apparently, a different feature of the Rep symmetry is realized when the Hamiltonian is exactly diagonalized~\cite{Zaglauer:1988gz}.
-That is, there exist only the two symmetries similar to IA- and IB-DMP but all the variables that transform are the dynamical variables, see refs.~\cite{Parke:2018shx,Minakata:2021dqh}. } The crucial feature is that the vacuum variables' transformations are determined in tight correlation with the matter variables' ones, and the correlated choice of the vacuum and matter variables pair is different in each symmetry.
-Unless symmetry respects the correlation it never leaves the probability invariant.
+Therefore, our Rep symmetry can be characterized as the vacuum- and dynamical-variables hybrid symmetry.
+The crucial feature is that the vacuum variables' transformations are determined in tight correlation with the matter variables' ones, and the correlated choice of the vacuum and matter variables pair is different in each symmetry.
+Unless symmetry respects the correlation, it never leaves the probability invariant.
 Thus, our characterization of the Rep symmetry is based on the fact that the three-generation neutrino system exists with the lepton flavor mixing~\cite{Maki:1962mu} and in matter environment~\cite{Wolfenstein:1977ue} whose effect is treated as a background.
-Within this treatment neutrino evolution is enriched by the resonant or other enhanced flavor transformations~\cite{Wolfenstein:1977ue,Mikheyev:1985zog,Barger:1980tf,Smirnov:2016xzf}, which entails a variety of the Rep symmetries.
+Within this treatment neutrino evolution is enriched by the resonant or other enhanced flavor transformations~\cite{Wolfenstein:1977ue,Mikheyev:1985zog,Barger:1980tf,Smirnov:2016xzf}, which entails a variety of the Rep symmetries, as stressed in ref.~\cite{Minakata:2022pyr}.